overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 ## Why FP?

 We need an extensible framework to cater above design needs.
 But why is FP the best fit for solving problems like these?
-Every Software design problem can be seen like a block of objects doing functions or functions processing objects.
+Every Software design problem can be seen as a block of objects doing functions or functions processing objects.
 We have the latter situation, where the sub-requests are being processed (validated) by various validation functions.
-Whenever there is a situation, where we got to apply a set of operations or transformations on a collection, where output of a function happens to be the input for the subsequent, that's when we should identify it's a FP problem.
+Whenever there is a situation, where we got to apply a set of operations or transformations on a collection, where the output of a function happens to be the input for the subsequent, that's when we should identify it's an FP problem.
 Please mind, these are transformations and not Mutations.

 FP is the best fit to model domains with rich business logic, filled with computations and transformations.
 That is the reason, it is the first choice for Machine learning, AI, BigData, Reactive Programming etc.